Fellow Since 1996

 Ashoka commemorates and celebrates the life and work of this deceased Ashoka Fellow.

-This profile was prepared when Oumar Sarr was elected to the Ashoka Fellowship in 1996.
+This description of Oumar Sarr's work was prepared when Oumar Sarr was elected to the Ashoka Fellowship in 1996.

 By introducing locally developed and operated technologies for domestic waste disposal, Oumar Sarr (Senegal 1996) is creating a "virtuous cycle" of environmental education andcommunity action that begins in the household with the sorting of waste and leads to recycling, alternative waste disposal, new community-based enterprise activity and a widening range of local civic action on behalf of a safe and clean urban environment.